Skip to content Skip to footer

 • Faith-filled, fully collaborative, welcoming and outward-looking Eucharistic communities, calling for attention to:

-• evangelising the baptised (forming intentional disciples) – the provision of effective adult catechesis and formation for mission – increasing understanding of, and participation, in Mass & Sacraments
+• Evangelising the baptised (forming intentional disciples) – the provision of effective adult catechesis and formation for mission – increasing understanding of, and participation, in Mass & Sacraments

 • Given its centrality to the whole mission, the ‘attractiveness’ of the Mass for all parishioners must be addressed – clearly retaining the Eucharist as the pinnacle of our lives, while developing the environment within which it is offered, eg, music, welcome, children’s liturgy, a range of Mass settings, etc.